a-sit-plus/signum/docs/docs/supreme.md

 !!! note inline end
     The `exportPrivateKey()` method requires an explicit opt-in for `SecretExposure` to prevent accidental export of private keys

-Private keys can be exported (typically to be DER or PEM-encoded) from signers an ephemeral key objects as follows:
+Private keys can be exported (typically to be DER or PEM-encoded) from signers and ephemeral key objects as follows:

 ```kotlin
 @OptIn(SecretExposure)